Openings as of 3/17/2026

 Qualified applicants, both internal and external, should complete an online application accessible on the TUHSD website under Athletics/Activities.
 You may click on the Apply button on this screen to complete your online application for this posting.
 This job posting is for Head Baseball Coach only.
 There are no teaching positions combined with this assignment.
 Applicants may apply for posted teaching positions.

-Required Qualifications Varsity head coaching experience or a minimum of 2 years of Flag Footabll assistant coaching experience.
+Varsity head coaching experience or a minimum of two (2) years of Varsity Assistant Cheer Coach experience.

 https://www.azdps.gov/services/public/fingerprint